 This is a simple yet meaningful advent calendar, and is easy to do with your child.
 Each day, you add a chain and learn more about Jesus through his names in English and Chinese, and read the corresponding scripture verse.
 The link to the free printable is in the Facebook post.
 This is in Traditional Chinese only.

 3. Martin Luther College Jesse Tree Ornaments and Advent Calendar

-I have created bilingual scripture readings that can be stuck to the back of the ornaments.
-These are on my blogpost about what we are doing for Advent this year.
+I have also created bilingual scripture readings that can be stuck to the back of the ornaments.
+These are on my blogpost about what we did for Advent in 2020.

 4. A-Bible-Verse-A-Day Advent in Chinese